ISUgenomics/scinet-workbooks-devel/workbooks/_computing-skills/scinet/project_setup.md

 </div>

 The goal is to help you manage research projects efficiently by choosing the right location for your pipeline workspace and structuring it wisely, making effective use of temporary storage within system limits, and maintaining clear documentation for reproducibility and collaboration.

+Before completing this section, it is recommended that you first go through the [File system on Atlas and Ceres supercomputers](/computing-skills/scinet/file_system) tutorial.

 ## Manage project structure